 Warnings appear on the top and/or bottom edge of the display; these are marked yellow or red depending on their relevance.
-Yellow warnings 1 indicate errors or information which require prompt intervention or an adjustment to the riding style.
-Red warnings 2 indicate errors or information which require immediate intervention.
+Yellow warnings indicate a malfunction or information which requires prompt intervention or an adjustment to the riding style.
+Red warnings indicate a malfunction or information which requires immediate intervention.